pankyopkey/pCloudy-sample-projects/Advanced(Continued...)/Chapter 12- Java MultiThread with pCloudy Appium with pCloudy Reports(iOS Web + Java Threading)/README.md

 Run the project

-    1. Clone the project
+* Clone the project
-    2. Import project as existing maven project
+* Import project as existing maven project
-    3. Enter pCloudy username & APIKey in EntryPoint_Web class
+* Enter pCloudy username & APIKey in EntryPoint_Web class
-    4. Run EntryPoint_Web as "Java Application"
+* Open Terminal
+* cd to the directory which contains the project
+* Run the command "mvn exec:java -Dexec.mainClass='main.EntryPoint_Web'"